amnn/typed-geomlab-report/report.md

 ```{.haskell}
 data Expr = {- ... -} | LocE String (Located Expr)
 ```
-Finally, to ``type check'' such a label, we type check its sub-tree (\texttt{check (dislocate le)}), and, in the event of a type error, add the string label and the expression's location to the error's context.
+Finally, to ``type check'' such a label, we type check its sub-tree (\texttt{check (dislocate le)}) and, in the event of a type error, add the string label and the expression's location to the error's context.
 ```{.haskell}
 typeOf :: MonadInfer m => GloDef (World m) -> Expr -> m (TyRef (World m))
 typeOf gloDefs = check